kodyazar/kodJS/README.md

 EN: Randomize the order of the elements in the array

-TR: Dizideki elemanların sırasını rastgele seçmek
+TR: Dizideki elemanların sırasını rastgele karıştırmak

 ### Usage / Kullanımı